Masked-Avus/obsidian-insert-symbol/README.md

 ## Installation

-1. Download the `compiled-source.zip` folder from one of this repository's releases.
+1. Download the `obsidian-insert-symbol-plugin.zip` folder from one of this repository's releases.
-2. Extract the `main.js`, `styles.css`, and `manifest.json` files from `compiled-source.zip` into your vault at the path `VaultFolder/.obsidian/plugins/insert-symbol/`.
+2. Extract the `main.js`, `styles.css`, and `manifest.json` files from `obsidian-insert-symbol.zip` into your vault at the path `VaultFolder/.obsidian/plugins/insert-symbol/`.